 The following 5 pages are The Florida Department of Children and Families Notice of Privacy Practices.

 Medicaid Lawyer – Final Thoughts on the Medicaid Application

 While you can fill out this application yourself, issues can arise when information is entered incorrectly or insufficiently.
 Not fully understanding what DCF is requesting can result in unnecessary delays and denials that can cost the Medicaid applicant significant sums of money – especially when nursing homes are involved.

 But the choice is yours.
 Certainly, for those who are not currently eligible for Medicaid, but would like to be, we charge for the legal strategies necessary for Medicaid qualification.
-We would then charge an additional amount if the client wanted us to apply on their behalf (and handle the routine correspondence with DCF, and correct any errors made on their end, etc…).
+We would then charge an additional amount if the client wanted us to apply on their behalf (and handle the routine correspondence with DCF, answer their questions, and correct any errors made on their end, etc…).
 Clients come to us for one, the other, or both.